KKR : Gangnam style - KKR to invest in office property in southern Seoul | MarketScreener

-The U.S. private equity firm will invest along with South Korea's National Pension Service and IGIS Asset Management, the country's biggest real estate fund manager, KKR said in a statement.
+The U.S. private equity firm will invest along with South Korea's National Pension Service and IGIS Asset Management, the country's biggest real estate fund manager, KKR said in a statement on Wednesday.

-The project will include office space, retail space, and a five-star hotel, with a gross floor area of 239,188 square metres (2.6 million square feet), the statement said.
+The project will include office space, retail space, and a five-star hotel, with a gross floor area of 239,188 square metres (2.6 million square feet), the statement said, adding that the investment would be KKR's third real estate investment in South Korea.

 The total cost of the project is expected to be about 2.1 trillion won, or $1.9 billion, which includes the purchase price paid by the group and other costs, KKR said.

-The project is KKR's biggest real estate investment in South Korea, said a spokeswoman for the firm who declined to be named.
+The project is KKR's biggest real estate investment in South Korea, said a spokeswoman at the private equity firm.

+Since 2011, KKR has committed about $2 billion in equity and debt across nearly 50 real estate transactions in Asia Pacific markets.

 Seoul's affluent southern Gangnam district gained international fame thanks to the song and music video for Gangnam Style by South Korean pop star Psy.